Design of Geometric Molecular Bonds: Results

 Expanding all terms of $n-1-p(-x) + \delta_y$ and $q(x)$ leads to $n-1 + \delta_y = n-1 + a_0 + \delta_y = b_0 = 0$.
 So $\delta_y = 1$ and thus $n-1-p(n-1-x + \delta_x) + \delta_y = n-p(n-x) = -p(-x) = q(x)$.
 Expanding these polynomials implies that for all $i$, $a_i(-1)^{i+1} = b_i$.

 Define a \emph{complement} of a polynomial $p(x)$ to be $\sum_{i=1}^\lambda{a_i(-1)^{i+1}} x^i$, i.e. the polynomial $q(x)$ such that $-p(-x) = q(x)$.
-As the above shows, the current code allows two macrobonds to have correlation $> \lambda$ points if one of them is flipped, but only if the two corresponding polynomials are complements.
+As the above shows, the current code allows two macrobonds to have correlation $> \lambda$ points if one of them is rotated by 180 degree, but only if the two corresponding polynomials are complements.
 Observe that every polynomial has a unique complement, and some polynomials are complements of themselves.
 Self-complement polynomials have auto-correlation more than $\lambda$ and complementary pairs have cross-correlation more than $\lambda$.
-A flipping code can be obtained by taking any subset of the code that contains no polynomial and its complement.
+A 180-rotating code can be obtained by taking any subset of the code that contains no polynomial and its complement.